openstack/openstack-manuals/doc/networking-guide/source/adv_config_sriov.rst

 If the device defined by the PCI address or devname corresponds to a SR-IOV PF, all VFs under the PF will match the entry.
-Multiple pci_passhtrough_whitelist entries per host are supported.
+Multiple pci_passthrough_whitelist entries per host are supported.